aha-app/aha-services/docs/tfs.md

 ## Features

 * One Aha! product is associated with one VSTS project.
-* A feature can be sent to VSTS using the _Send to Visual Studio Team Services_ item in the _Action_ menu on the features page.
+* A feature can be sent to VSTS using the _Send to Visual Studio Team Services_ item in the _Send_ dropdown next to the integrations field on the features page.
 * Requirements are sent to VSTS together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
 * If you set up a subscription in VSTS the integration can receive updates about name changes, description changes or status changes.